OmniLayer/spec/AssetIssuanceStandard.md

 * The `multiple`, `format`, `format_1`, `color` and `icon` fields enable some additional control over how asset quantities are displayed in wallets.
 Icons should be square (with transparency permitted) and at least 32x32 pixels in size, which the wallet can scale as necessary.

 * The feed field enables notifications to be issued to asset holders via RSS 2.0, for inclusion in a wallet news feed.
 Any critical notifications should be also posted to the asset definition web page itself.

+* The attribute `style="display:none;"` can be used to make any field invisible in web browsers.